tangkegaga/routerdemo/README.md

 # A micro frondend soluction: Router

-The original version of this architecture is: https://github.com/LiushuiXiaoxia/AndroidModular, which is "solution two" below in this article.
+The original version of this architecture is: https://github.com/LiushuiXiaoxia/AndroidModular, which is "solution Number 1" below in this article.
 This version and the new version I will introduce here have been adopted in our enterprise app for around 2 years.

 ##### Our goal: